|Type of record:||Monument|

 |Name:||Medieval causeway between St James' Hospital and St Benet's Abbey|

 Earthworks of a causeway between St James' Hospital (NHER 8444) and St Benet's Abbey (NHER 5199) can be seen on aerial photographs.
 In 1896 the foundations of a bridge over the River Ant were said to have been found at the western end of the causeway.
 A round tower is said to have stood at the eastern end in front of the abbey gatehouse.
 This record also includes earthworks of boundary banks and ditches previously recorded as NHER 34540.
+The excavation of a cable trench across the causeway in 2014 allowed the examination of the causeway’s uppermost deposits.

 Images - none